 Viral reactivation has been reported in patients infected with HBV or HCV.
 Monitoring infected patients for clinical and laboratory signs of active HBV or HCV infection is recommended.

-- Cases of pure red cell aplasia (PRCA) have been reported in patients treated with CellCept in combination with other immunosuppressive agents.
-The mechanism for CellCept induced PRCA and the relative contribution of other immunosuppressants and their combinations in an immunosuppression regimen are unknown.
+Cases of pure red cell aplasia (PRCA) have been reported in patients treated with CellCept in combination with other immunosuppressive agents.
 In some cases, PRCA was found to be reversible with dose reduction or cessation of CellCept.
 In transplant patients, however, reduced immunosuppression may place the graft at risk.

-- Females of reproductive potential (including pubertal girls and perimenopausal women) must be made aware of the increased risk of first trimester pregnancy loss and congenital malformations and must be counseled regarding pregnancy prevention and planning.
+Females of reproductive potential must be made aware of the increased risk of first trimester pregnancy loss and congenital malformations and must be counseled regarding pregnancy prevention and planning.

-- Pregnancy Testing: females of reproductive potential should have a serum or urine pregnancy test with a sensitivity of at least 25 mIU/mL immediately before starting CellCept.
+- Pregnancy Testing: All females of reproductive potential should have a serum or urine pregnancy test with a sensitivity of at least 25 mIU/mL immediately before starting CellCept.
 Another pregnancy test with the same sensitivity should be done 8 to 10 days later.
 Repeat pregnancy tests should be performed during routine follow-up visits.
-In the event of a positive pregnancy test, females should be counseled with regard to whether the maternal benefits of mycophenolate treatment may outweigh the risks to the fetus in certain situations, please report the pregnancy to Mycophenolate Pregnancy Registry (1-800-617-8191).
+In the event of a positive pregnancy test, consider alternative immunosuppressants with less potential for embryofetal toxicity whenever possible.
+To report a pregnancy or obtain information about the pregnancy exposure registry, visit www.mycophenolateREMS.com or call 1-800-617-8191.

-- The principal adverse reactions associated with the administration of CellCept include diarrhea, leukopenia, sepsis, vomiting, and there is evidence of a higher frequency of certain types of infections, eg, opportunistic infections (see WARNINGS in full Prescribing Information).
+The most common adverse reactions in clinical trials (20% or greater) include diarrhea, leukopenia, infection, vomiting, and there is evidence of a higher frequency of certain types of infections eg, opportunistic infection.
 The adverse event profile associated with the administration of CellCept Intravenous has been shown to be similar to that observed after administration of oral dosage forms of CellCept.
 Phlebitis and thrombosis have been reported with intravenous administration.
-Please refer to the full Prescribing Information for additional ADVERSE REACTIONS.
+Please refer to the full Prescribing Information for additional Adverse Reactions.

 *CellCept is used in combination with cyclosporine and corticosteroids.